 Appearances in Artwork

-Artistic depictions of Teela in card art, box art and other media were all over the map.
+Artistic depictions of Teela in card art, box art and other media were all over the map, taking cues from the vintage toy, prototypes, and other sources.

 In Filmation, Teela is the natural daughter of the Sorceress.
 The identity of her mother has been hidden from her, but it is made clear in the series that Teela will someday replace her mother as the guardian of Grayskull.